13 Sept. 1949.

 A. Yes.

+Q. And you chose to disobey these orders.
+Is that correct?
 A. Yes, because I was ordered by Mikhailovitch to go to France and there to join the advancing allied and American forces and as they liberate Yugoslavian prisoners of war I was to organize them into fighting unite which would then march with the American and allied forces, fighting continuously against the Germans until we reached our own frontiers of Yugoslavia.

+Q. In other words Mikhailovitch refused to recognize this Subasich government which was then in Cairo, Egypt?
 A. Certainly not because he would have had to be under the orders of Tito.
 I would also like to correct the impression that the Subasich government was in Cairo.
 It was never in Cairo.
 When the Puritch government was overthrown, the new Subasich government was formed in London, England, where King Peter resided.
+Q. How long after the government was overthrown did you continue to reside in Egypt?

 A. About four and one half months.